MYSQL_FIELD *mysql_fetch_field(MYSQL_RES *result)

 when no more fields are left.

-MySQL doesn't know the maximum length for the BLOB
+MySQL doesn't know the maximum length for the BLOB.
+This

 should be made configurable sometime.)
 Once you've retrieved the result set,